 You want to be found and contacted by recruiters with suitable opportunities.
 The more connections you have, the more you’ll be found when recruiters are looking for people with your background.

 It’s extremely common for recruiters to search LinkedIn for candidates to fill roles.
 There are many criteria that can boost your profile in their search results.
 Number of connections is one of them (along with appropriate use of keywords, profile completeness, group memberships, recommendations and endorsements).
+Be connected to lots of recruiters.

 With a larger network you’ll also show up more often under “People Also Viewed” and “Recommended for You—People.”
 Also, your status updates and published posts are more likely to get views, shares and comments.
 All of which helps keep you visible and more likely to hear from somebody that “we have an opportunity I thought you’d be interested in.”
 Again, it’s free advertising (unless you’re paying for Premium, which is definitely optional).